AI Agent Index

 by Factorial

-European AI workforce operations platform with named AI agent One, payroll, time tracking, performance, recruiting, and auto scheduling.
-From $8/user/mo.
-GDPR-native, EU data residency.
+European AI workforce operations platform with named agent One, payroll, time tracking, performance and recruiting.
+From $8 per user per month (USD), EU data residency.

 Best for